 Cannabinoids are substances derived from the cannabis plant that include THC and CBD, which are both psychoactive and non-psychoactive.
 Cannabidiol (CBD) is one of two main natural ingredients found in the Cannabis Sativa plant.
 It has some special properties that provide a feeling of relaxation and calm without the psychoactive properties.
 It is also the main ingredient in CBD oil, a wellness supplement that is known to provide health benefits.

 On the other hand, Tetrahydrocannabinol (THC) is the primary psychoactive component in Cannabis sativa.
 THC is responsible to give its consumers a feel-good sensation.
-Just like CBD, they also come in the forms of edibles, capsules, tinctures, and oils.
+CBD is available in different forms like edibles, oils, capsules and tincture.
+THC also comes in similar forms.

 THC and CBD are two of the most well-known cannabinoids present in cannabis.
 CBD and THC are provided by both cannabis and hemp.
 Cannabis, on the other hand, has a higher THC content.
 CBD content is higher in hemp.
 THC and CBD are present in equal quantities in the seeds, stalks, and flowers of both industrial hemp and cannabis plants.
 Even though both chemical compounds are found in cannabis plants, their distribution varies greatly depending on the product.